 Strasbourg main sights:

 There is plenty to keep you occupied in Strasbourg for several days.
+If you want a more complete list, check out my 10 Best Things To Do in Strasbourg France that comes with a handy map.
 However, if you are strictly making a day trip, the areas to focus on would be:

 This is probably the most picturesque corner of Strasbourg, populated with the half-timbered houses, and even the departure point for an hour long river cruise..